slamora/brackets-wiki/Extension-Location.md

 ## Disabled Extensions

-The default extension directory has two sub-directories: `user` and `disabled`.
+Next to the `extensions/user` directory is an `extensions/disabled` directory.
 By default, both of these directories are empty.
 Extensions from the `user` directory will be loaded when Brackets is launched.
 Extensions in the `disabled` directory are _not_ loaded.
 Having these two directories side-by-side enables a tool like [Extension Manager] (https://github.com/jdiehl/brackets-extension-manager) to easily enable/disable extensions.

 Extensions checked in to the `src/extensions/disabled` directory will _not_ be copied to the user's `extensions/disabled` directory.
 We should consider eliminating this directory.